 - Partial Hospitalization Programs – PHPs operate during the day and patients usually stay all day long while they receive treatment.
 They may need to come to the program as often as 5-7 days every week.
 During that time, they receive various types of therapy to help them with recovery.

 - Intensive Outpatient Programs – IOPs are similar to PHPs, but they offer more flexibility.
 Clients participate during the evening hours, which makes it possible for them to continue going to work and school.
 They may be required to have drug testing done and their appointments may be as often as 3-5 times per week.

 - Outpatient Rehab and Therapy – Outpatient treatment programs involve individual therapy sessions, although some may also provide group therapy.
 This is the lowest level of care available, so it is generally not recommended for people who are new to recovery.

 Sober living homes usually have strict rules that must be followed at all times.
-Most have a zero tolerance policy regarding drug and alcohol use.
-Residents are required to pay rent every month, although they usually do not have to pay a security deposit.
+Most have a zero-tolerance policy regarding drug and alcohol use.
+Residents are required to pay rent every month, although they typically do not have to pay a security deposit.
 They may also have to contribute to the household in some way, such as by making meals or doing chores.

 All sober living home residents are required to obtain their own outpatient rehab program.
 They must attend it faithfully and remain compliant with it.

 The Role of Cocaine Rehab in Recovery